gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    peer endpoint.

 ## Authentication

-   DTLS handshake MUST use mutual authentication.
+   The DTLS handshakes MUST use mutual authentication.

 ## Renegotiation and KeyUpdate